 To ensure that PII is not contained in datasets created by the HERE Probe Data service, several anonymization techniques are used.
 Some of them affect the potential uses of the data, so it is important to understand these techniques.

 Two of the techniques used are origin and destination obfuscation and trace slicing.
 HERE removes the start and end of vehicle traces, with a variable (and undisclosed) duration on each end.
 This is important because the exact locations of trips may be easy to associate with specific people, such as a single-family dwelling.
-HERE also cuts longer traces into segments of random duration no longer than 15 minutes, with a gap that prevents reassembling the traces.
+HERE also cuts longer traces into segments with random durations that include a gap which prevents reassembling the traces.
 This is important for preventing disclosure of PII.
 Both origin and destination obfuscation and trace slicing are implemented using the HERE Privacy Tool, which is available under a separate license.

 Another important technique is removing data in sparsely populated areas.
 There is risk in exposing an individual’s movements if they are the only inhabitant of an area, no matter how infrequently they travel.